Enjoy A Traditional, Delicious Keto Halwa Recipe

 Every year, Hindu people celebrate the Navaratri Festival, ten days of beautiful decorations, storytelling, chanting and great food.

-This green, starchy veggie, also called porongo, acolote or lauki, depending on where you live, is incredibly versatile.
+While we did used zucchini for this recipe, but depending on where you live, you can find almost identical veggies like bottle gourd (lauki).
 Actually, the veggie comes originally from Northern Africa, but it is now grown in every warm region on the planet.

 How does it taste like?
-Bottle gourd is creamy and tender, with flavors reminiscent of summer squash and cucumber.
+Zucchini or Bottle gourd is creamy and tender, with flavors reminiscent of summer squash and cucumber.

 What We’ll Need for Today’s Tasty Keto Halwa.